mohsinarf/Notes/OperatingSystems/Lec3.md

 - Shared state between multiple threads
 ### Goal: Correctness by Design

+## Locks
+Locks provide two atomic operations:
+- **Lock.acquire()** — wait until lock is free; then mark it as busy
+- After this returns, we say the calling thread holds the lock
+- **Lock.release()** — mark lock as free
+- Should only be called by a thread that currently holds the lock
+- After this returns, the calling thread no longer holds the lock

+## Process management api
+- exit — terminate a process
+- fork — copy the current process
+- exec — change the program being run by the current process
+- wait — wait for a process to finish
+- kill — send a signal (interrupt-like notification) to another proce:
+- sigaction — set handlers for signals
+## Creating Processes
+### pid_t fork() — copy the current process
+- New process has different pid
+- New process contains a single thread
+### Return value from fork(): pid (like an integer)
+- When>0:
+  - Running in (original) Parent process
+  - return value is pid of new child
+- When = 0:
+  - Running in new Child process
+- When <0:
+  - Error!
+Must handle somehow
+  - Running in original process
+“+ State of original process duplicated in both Parent and Child!
+| — Address Space (Memory), File Descriptors (covered later), etc...
+## Conclusion
+### Threads are the OS unit of concurrency
+- Abstraction of a virtual CPU core
+- Can use pthread create, etc., to manage threads within a process
+- They share data = need synchronization to avoid data races
+### Processes consist of one or more threads in an address space
+- Abstraction of the machine: execution environment for a program
+- Can use fork, exec, etc. to manage threads within a process
+### We saw the role of the OS library
+- Provide API to programs
+- Interface with the OS to request services

 ## Multiprocessing vs Multiprogramming vs Multithreading

 | Feature          | Multiprocessing                                   | Multiprogramming                                | Multithreading                                   |